Top 8 Ancient Roman Victory Columns

 7. Column of Phocas – Rome, Italy

-The column of Phocas is a Roman Victory Column erected by the Eastern Roman Empire, also known as the Byzantine Empire.
+The Column of Phocas is a Roman Victory Column erected by the Eastern Roman Empire, also known as the Byzantine Empire.
 Rome and the area around it were overtaken by the Kingdom of the Ostrogoths after the fall of the Western Roman Empire in 476 CE.
 But the Eastern Roman Empire under Justinian retook Italy and brought it back into Roman territory.
 Eventually, Phocas became emperor in 602 and the Column of Phocas was erected during his reign in 608 CE.
 The column itself is a classic Greco-Roman Corinthian.
 It has a traditional capital and fluting along the shaft.
 The Column of Phocas stands tall over the Roman Forum, not far from the Triumphal Arch of Septimius Severus, and it is one of dozens of monuments within the area.

 After the fall of the Western Roman Empire in 476 CE, the Eastern Roman Empire lived on for centuries.
 Also known as the Byzantine Empire, it would last until the fall of Constantinople in 1453.
 Check out our article, “Top 25 Examples of Byzantine Architecture” to learn more!